 The project is made possible due to a generous donation by Chicago’s Environmental Fund.

 The Chicago Fire, the U.S. Soccer Foundation and the Chicago Park District have partnered to construct 50 soccer mini-pitches in parks across Chicago over 5 years.
-Started in 2018, twenty-four pitches have been completed or are under construction.
-Following construction, the partners will actively program the courts for Chicago youth with a goal to serve 21,500 youth participants by 2020.
+Started in 2018, forty-two pitches have been completed.
+Following construction, the partners actively program the courts for Chicago youth with a goal to serve 21,500 youth participants.
 Soccer encourages team building and an active lifestyle, especially for Chicago’s youth.

 The project is made possible by a $3 million gift from Kenneth C. Griffin Charitable Fund and $750,000 from the Chicago Fire.

 Address: District-Wide Community: Various Status: Ongoing Cost: $25 million

 The Chicago Park District is committed to restoring our existing field houses and community centers, many of which are historic landmarks.
 With over 250 community centers across the District, from Columbus Park to Lincoln Park to Tuley Park, facilities are receiving needed upgrades including building envelope, HVAC, ADA access, and interior improvements.
 Many projects are made possible due to the Illinois State Park and Recreational Facility Construction Grant Program.
 Investing in our existing facilities is essential to ensure these treasures can continue to provide programming opportunities for future generations.